I have made some BIG mistakes over the years and I want to share them with you today so you can avoid making them yourself.

 MY ADVICE TO YOU

 Be careful about giving free readings.
 It is hard to charge money when you get the reputation as being free.
 It may be that you are starting off and you don’t feel you have the experience to charge money.
 Look at it this way – money is simply energy.
 You are giving out energy – what are you getting in return?
-I strongly recommend you charge something – even $5 dollars for a reading.
+I strongly recommend you charge something – even $2 – $5 dollars for a reading.
+You can explain you are starting off and the money goes towards further training.
 Even with family you can explain that you need an exchange.
 Then you simply increase your prices over time.
 Much easier to do than going from free to charging.

 MY ADVICE TO YOU

 Spend a little bit of money on a business card.
 Make it look different.
 Perhaps have a different shape or size than the standard business card.
-If you go for a free company like Vistaprint, it looks free and is not unique to you, so check out other options.
+If you go for a free company like Vistaprint, it looks free and is not unique to you unless you pay a little to remove their logo.
+Or go local and support your neighborhood office supplies and printing shop.

 Business cards are not expensive and you can start with a minimum number.
 Hand them out to anybody who seems the slightest bit curious about Tarot.
 Stick them up at the local community notice board, coffee shops and supermarkets.
 Give a few to friends and family and tell them to hand them out to interested friends.